renaissance-publishing/renaissance/content/chapters/11-combat.md

 Sometimes, characters might attempt to move in a way that isn't directly covered by one of their *Movement Modes*; we call this **unusual movement**.
 If a Human climbs a tree, a Herder crawls along the ground, or a Clay Man attempts to support itself on two psuedopods and "walk" like a humanoid, then they are using *unusual movement*.

-Unlike a *stunt*, unusual movement isn't necessarily difficult, and so it usually *doesn't* require a check—although it might require *basic proficiency* in an appropriate skill (like *Athletics*) and it might require a specific *proficiency*.
+Unlike a *stunt*, unusual movement isn't necessarily difficult, and so it usually *doesn't* require a check — although it might require *basic proficiency* in an appropriate skill (like *Athletics*), and it might require a specific *proficiency*.

 Unusual Movement is usually less efficient than movement directly covered by a movement mode.
 Characters using unusual movement usually move at half the base rate for their *most applicable* movement.